-Each of our named executive officers holds stock options granted subject to the general terms of the 2017 Plan or the 2021 Plan.
-A description of the termination and change in control provisions in the 2017 Plan and the 2021 Plan and applicable to the stock options granted to our named executive officers is provided below under "-Legacy Nautilus 2017 Equity Incentive Plan" and "-2021 Equity Incentive Plan."
+Each Old Nautilus named executive officer holds stock options granted subject to the general terms of the 2017 Plan.
+A description of the termination and change in control provisions in the 2017 Plan and applicable to the stock options granted to Old Nautilus' named executive officers is provided below under "-Executive Incentive Compensation Plan" and above under "-Outstanding Equity Awards at Fiscal Year-End December 31, 2020."

-In connection with the Business Combination, we entered into a change in control and severance agreement (each, a "CIC Agreement") with each of Mr. Patel, Dr. Mallick and Mr. Murphy, that our board of directors approved upon the closing of the Business Combination and that we assumed pursuant to the terms of each CIC Agreement, and which provide for certain severance and change in control benefits as summarized below.
+Prior to the Business Combination, Old Nautilus entered into a change in control and severance agreement (each, a "CIC Agreement") with each of Mr. Patel, Ms. Mowry and Dr. Sankar, that our board of directors approved upon the closing of the Business Combination and that we assumed pursuant to the terms of each CIC Agreement, and which provide for certain severance and change in control benefits as summarized below.